jobkubera-lab/jobkubera-lab/README.md

 ## 🧑‍💼 About me

 - I have been working in the migration industry for more than 15 years, and have repeatedly built HR processes and services “turnkey”.
-- I live in Copenhagen (Denmark) and work remotely with countries in the EU, USA and Asia.
+- I live in Reykjavík and work remotely with countries in the EU, USA and Asia.
 - I'm open to cooperation and interesting projects or partnerships.

 ## 💌 Contacts